-Sickle cell anemia may be cured in some individuals through stem cell transplants, and there are also several therapies approved to help manage the condition and its related complications.
+Sickle cell disease may be cured in some individuals by stem cell transplants, and there also are several approved therapies to help manage the condition and its related complications.

 Stem cell transplant

 The stem cells in the bone marrow are the source of all new blood cells in the body.
 A stem cell transplant is intended to replace the stem cells in a patient’s bone marrow with those obtained from a healthy donor.
 This should result in the production of normal red blood cells.

 A stem cell transplant requires finding a suitable donor for the patient, which can be difficult and may not be possible for some individuals.
 The procedure itself also can be very risky.
 It involves using chemotherapy to destroy the blood-producing cells in the patient’s bone marrow and then reseeding the bone marrow with donor cells.

 The mutation that causes sickle cell disease is in the HBB gene, which provides the instructions to make adult hemoglobin, the protein inside the red blood cells to which oxygen binds.